 Honk if you love the holidays!
 Kidding.
-Let’s be real — the holidays can be a magical time of year, but for those of us making the magic happen, there are logistics to keep in mind that can make things … well, stressful (i.e. making sure you have gifts for everyone, trip planning, remembering to move the Elf on a Shelf, etc.).
+Let’s be real — peak vacation season can be a wonderful time of year, but for those of us making the magic happen, there are logistics to keep in mind that can make things … well, stressful (i.e. trip planning, packing up the whole family, prepping the kids, etc.).
 Plane travel is one thing, but if you’re on the road, you’re the pilot.
 How can you keep a car full of kiddos (and car seats) in one piece for hours on end without flight attendants to provide water and snacks?

 By being the SuperMama you are, that’s how.
 YOU GOT THIS!

 Here are a few must-dos to check off your list before you hit the road that’ll make every road trip much easier on the whole family:

 1. Make sure your vehicle is in tip-top shape